Tag Archives: MBA program

 The set of essays for admission to UC Berkeley Haas School of Business covers a variety of topics – from the creative to the personal to the professional.
 In approaching these questions and deciding between …

 The set of essays for admission to UC Berkeley Haas School of Business covers a variety of topics – from the creative to the personal to the professional.
 In approaching these questions and deciding between topics it will be important to remain focused on what you want to communicate to the admissions committee.

 A clear understanding of your application strategy, particularly your career goals and strengths/weaknesses, is the key to putting together a cohesive application.
 While challenging, this is also an opportunity to demonstrate several different aspects of your personality to the admissions committee.

 Stacy Blackman Consulting has successfully coached applicants to the Haas MBA program for over a decade, contact us to learn more about how we can help you set a winning application strategy.

-Describe an experience that has fundamentally changed the way you see the world.
-How did this transform you?
-(400-500 word maximum)
+Describe an experience that has fundamentally changed the way you see the world and how it transformed you.

-Berkeley Haas leads this set of essay questions with a highly personal topic.
-It also sounds incredibly lofty, and may be intimidating if you wonder whether you have had a transformative experience in your life.
+If you decide to answer this question think about the moments that have truly changed you.
 One way to approach this is to think through transitions.
 Perhaps the transition from high school to college was meaningful for you.